The 9 Best Packing Cubes for Travel

 • Cons: Expensive

 Starting at $20 for one small cube, these Thule compression cubes are one of the priciest options on this list.
-But after using them for a few months, Lyndsey Matthews, AFAR’s senior commerce editor, can already tell they’re durable enough to withstand years of use.
+But after using them for a few years, Lyndsey Matthews, AFAR’s senior commerce editor, can vouch that they are very durable.

 “I’ve had the zippers on other compression cubes snag on the fabric or bust open on me when overpacked,” Matthews said.
 “But the YKK zippers on the Thule cubes are ultra durable and slide closed so easily—even when I packed three bulky sweaters in the medium-size one.”